siriusastrebe/syc/README.md

 **Advanced Tip**: You can modify `change` and the final result will reflect these modifications.
 The originating client and all other clients will receive the modified result.

-<sub>**Warning** Careful when doing so, if the change references another registered Syc object or array, any changes you make will apply even if the verifier returns true.</sub>
+<sub>**Warning**: Careful when doing so, if the change references another registered Syc object or array, any changes you make will apply even if the verifier returns true.</sub>

 ### Unverify